-- 11.1 This Code describes infringements of the rules in FIDE regulations, determines the sanctions incurred, regulates the organisation and function of the bodies responsible for taking decisions and the procedures to be followed before these bodies. - 11.2 The list of offences presented hereunder represents commonly recognized concrete forms or manifestations of unethical behaviour, as proscribed in more general terms in Part III of this Code, in satisfaction of the principle of legality: an offender must know or foresee in advance which conduct is marked as unacceptable and what sanction may be imposed for such unacceptable conduct. - 11.3 The following conduct shall constitute a violation of these Rules (in each case, whether effected directly or indirectly) if committed by any person subject to this Code:
+- 11.1 This Code describes infringements of the rules in FIDE regulations, determines the sanctions incurred, regulates the organisation and function of the bodies responsible for taking decisions and the procedures to be followed before these bodies. - 11.2 The list of offences presented hereunder represents commonly recognized concrete forms or manifestations of unethical behaviour, as proscribed in more general terms in Part III of this Code, in satisfaction of the principle of legality: an offender must know or foresee in advance which conduct is marked as unacceptable and what sanction may be imposed for such unacceptable conduct. - 11.3 The following conduct shall constitute a violation of this Code (in each case, whether committed directly or indirectly) if committed by any person subject to this Code:

-11.5 Regulatory offences
+11.4 Regulatory offences

-- a) Violation of Statutes or GA decisions: Violation of any duty or obligation imposed by the FIDE Charter or by decision of the FIDE General Assembly. - b) Violation of FIDE regulations: Violation of any FIDE regulations approved by the FIDE General Assembly. - c) Violation of Chess laws or tournament regulations: Gross or repeated violations of FIDE Laws of Chess or other approved tournament regulations. - d) Failure to Respect Judicial Decisions: Anyone who fails to respect an enforceable decision of the EDC or the Court of Arbitration for Sport (if applicable).
-Non-observance of sanctions imposed under this Code by any member of the FIDE Family and non-enforcement by Member federations shall be sanctioned. - e) Relationship with a Suspended or Excluded National Federation: Any Continent or National Federation that maintains sporting relationships with a suspended or excluded National Federation or participates in a FIDE Competition with a suspended or excluded National Federation.
+- a) Violation of Statutes or GA decisions: Violation of any duty or obligation imposed by the FIDE Charter or by decision of the FIDE General Assembly. - b) Violation of FIDE regulations: Violation of any FIDE bylaws and regulations approved by the FIDE General Assembly (but not regulations approved only by the FIDE Council or a lesser FIDE body). - c) Violation of Chess laws or tournament regulations: Gross or repeated violations of FIDE Laws of Chess, the regulations of Continents or national federations, or other approved tournament regulations. - d) Failure to cooperate: The failure of a person or national federation, without compelling justification, to cooperate - - (i) with any investigation carried out in relation to a possible breach of this Code, including, without limitation, failing to provide accurately, completely and without undue delay any information and/or documentation and/or access or assistance requested by FIDE, the EDC or its Fact-finding Committee, or other competent

+- officials as part of such investigation without prejudice to the right of a party suspected of an offence under this Code not to be compelled to incriminate him/herself; - (ii) with arbiters and anti-cheating officials, or to subject himself to official anticheating measures, during or at a competition. - e) Obstructing or delaying any investigation: Any person who knowingly obstructs or delays any investigation that may be carried out by FIDE or other sports organization in relation to a possible violation of this Code, including without limitation concealing, tampering with or destroying any documentation or other information that may be relevant to the investigation. - f) Failure to Respect Judicial Decisions: Anyone who fails to respect an enforceable decision of the EDC or the Court of Arbitration for Sport (if applicable).
+Non-observance of sanctions imposed under this Code by any member of the FIDE Family and non-enforcement by Member federations shall be sanctioned. - g) Relationship with a Suspended or Excluded National Federation: Any Continent or National Federation that maintains sporting relationships with a suspended or excluded National Federation or participates in a FIDE Competition with a suspended or excluded National Federation.

-11.6 Administrative offences
+11.5 Administrative offences